 Funds following a Green Bond strategy seek to hold bonds whose purpose is to benefit the environment.
 The current investment universe for these Funds is smaller and may be more concentrated in some issuers than that of other Funds and therefore such Funds may underperform the market as a whole if such investments underperform the market.
-Investors should also be aware that, as at the date of this Prospectus, supra-nationals and agencies are the major issuers of Green Bonds, therefore, The Colchester Global Green Bond Fund is likely to be invested in a greater proportion of bonds issued by such issuers.
+Investors should also be aware that, as at the date of this Prospectus, supra-nationals and agencies are the major issuers of Green Bonds, therefore, The Colchester Global Green Bond Fund and The Colchester Global Green Bond Enhanced Currency Fund are likely to be invested in a greater proportion of bonds issued by such issuers.